Royal College of Art: Campuses

 The Dyson Building, named in honour of James Dyson, whose charity donated £5m towards the £21m cost, was opened on 24 September 2012.
 It houses printmaking and photography, and contains an innovation wing where start-up designers can launch their businesses.
 The Woo Building was opened on 30 September 2015, completing the Battersea project.
 It is named in honour of Sir Po-Shing and Lady Helen Woo, who have funded scholarships at the RCA since the 1990s.
 It accommodates the Ceramics & Glass and Jewellery & Metal programmes.
 The building's anodised aluminium gates were designed by alumnus Max Lamb.

-In 2017 RCA White City became the third RCA campus, co-located with the BBC Media Village and accommodating the School of Communication, Animation and Digital Direction and Communication Design in buildings designed by Allies and Morrison.
+In 2017, RCA White City became the third RCA campus, co-located with the BBC Media Village and accommodating the School of Communication, Animation and Digital Direction and Communication Design in buildings designed by Allies and Morrison.

 Courses

+In 2013, the college offered postgraduate degrees in art and design to students from over 60 countries.

-The RCA offers a Graduate Diploma pre-masters conversion programme, MA, MRes, MPhil and PhD degrees in twenty-eight subject areas, divided into four schools: architecture, arts & humanities, communication, and design.
+The RCA offers a graduate diploma pre-masters conversion programme, MA, MRes, MPhil and PhD degrees in twenty-eight subject areas, divided into four schools: architecture, arts & humanities, communication, and design.
 The history of design programme is in collaboration with the Victoria and Albert Museum; there are two double MA/MSc programmes with Imperial College London.

 In addition to formal qualifications the RCA also offers Summer school and Executive education courses throughout the year.
 English for academic purposes (EAP) courses are offered to applicants who need to improve their academic English ability to meet the college's entry requirements.

 In early 2019, the RCA announced the launch of its new GenerationRCA programme.
 GenerationRCA -among other initiatives- will also "inject science disciplines into the mix of creative disciplines traditionally on offer."
 The new programmes will include Environmental Architecture and Digital Direction; with future programmes centred on nano and soft robotics, computer science, and machine learning, material science and the circular economy.

 Rankings

 In 2024, the RCA was placed first in the art and design subject area in the QS World University Rankings published by Quacquarelli Symonds for the tenth year in a row, with an overall score of 98.5/100.

 For the second consecutive year the RCA was also ranked first place in the History of Art category, which incorporates programmes teaching the history of design.

-In August 2015 it was ranked first on a list of master's courses in fashion by Business of Fashion, a fashion website.
+In August 2015, it was ranked first on a list of master's courses in fashion by Business of Fashion, a fashion website.

-In April 2011 the RCA was ranked first on a list of UK graduate art schools compiled by Modern Painters magazine from a survey of professionals in the art world.
+In April 2011, the RCA was ranked first on a list of UK graduate art schools compiled by Modern Painters magazine from a survey of professionals in the art world.

 In the Research Assessment Exercise of December 2008, 40% of the research output of the school received the highest (4* or "world-leading") assessment, the third-highest rating in the art and design subject area; over all subject areas only about fifty institutions received a higher rating.